jzxyouok/codiad-docker/README.md

     -v ${YOUR_CODIAD_THEMES}:/var/www/html/themes \
     xiangquan/codiad
 ```
-3. Visit the home page to finish the standard installation process.
+3. Visit the home page to finish the Codiad installation process.
-4. Add and work on your projects.